-- b) Another option may be to use the MacVTap interface to the guest instead of the bridge interface. - 2.
-In certain SKEWs of controllers, when SR-IOV is enabled, NIC priority group (PG) and priority flow control (PFC) are not supported.

-3. In certain SKEWs of controllers, when the driver is loaded with num\vfs=32, the initialization of two of the VFs fails and only 30 VF interfaces are created.
+- b) Another option may be to use the MacVTap interface to the guest instead of the bridge interface. - 4.
+In certain SKUs of controllers, when the driver is loaded with num_vfs=32, the initialization of two of the VFs fails and only 30 VF interfaces are created.

-4. In certain configurations, timeout errors may occur during maximum performance (MPx) socket testing.
+5. In certain configurations, timeout errors may occur during maximum performance (MPx) socket testing.